sgrif/pq-sys/README.md

 All the config options, such as `PKG_CONFIG_ALLOW_CROSS`, `PKG_CONFIG_ALL_STATIC` etc., of the crate [pkg-config](http://alexcrichton.com/pkg-config-rs/pkg_config/index.html) apply.
+* For MSVC ABI builds the build script will attempt use the library from a [vcpkg](https://github.com/Microsoft/vcpkg) installation if there is one available.
+You may need to set VCPKG_ROOT (or run `vcpkg integrate install`) and run `vcpkg install libpq:x64-windows`.
 * If it still can't locate the library, it will invoke the Postgres command `pg_config --libdir`